batzor/oxid/README.md

 To run on QEMU first install qemu
 `sudo apt install qemu`
+NOTE: on WSL, you may need to
+`sudo apt install qemu-system-x86`

 To run using the default configuration in `.cargo/build`
 `cargo run`